-Maxim Kinasov is an award-winning solo and chamber musician who performs a wide range of repertoire from Bach to Shostakovich.
+Maxim Kinasov is an award-winning solo and chamber musician who performs a wide range of repertoire from Bach to contemporary composers.
 Born in Moscow, he began piano lessons at the age of five, making his recital debut at the age of ten.

 Awarded a scholarship, he obtained his Bachelor of Music degree with Distinction from Moscow’s Tchaikovsky Conservatoire.
 His teachers there included Sergei Dorensky, Nikolai Lugansky, Pavel Nersessian and Andrei Pisarev, who are his greatest musical influences.

-During his studies in Moscow, he won several music competitions including Second Prize and Audience Prize at the prestigious 2015 International Gian Battista Viotti Piano Competition in Vercelli, Italy, Grand Prix and Special Cuomo Foundation Prize at the 2014 International Chopin Roma Piano Competition and Grand Prix, First Prize and Special Prize ‘For the best performance of a work by Tchaikovsky’ at the 2013 International Konstantin Igumnov Piano Competition for Young Pianists in Lipetsk, Russia.
+During his studies in Moscow, Maxim won several international piano competitions including Second Prize and Audience Prize at the prestigious 2015 Gian Battista Viotti International Piano Competition in Vercelli (Italy), Grand Prix and Special Cuomo Foundation Prize at the 2014 Chopin Roma International Piano Competition and Grand Prix, First Prize and Special Prize ‘For the best performance of a work by Tchaikovsky’ at the 2013 Konstantin Igumnov International Piano Competition for Young Pianists in Lipetsk (Russia).

 Moreover, he had masterclasses with Henk Guittart from the Schoenberg Quartet and Alexander Bonduriansky from the Moscow Trio.

 He completed his Master of Music in Performance degree with Distinction in 2019 at the Royal Northern College of Music in the class of Ashley Wass, supported by a Leverhulme Arts Scholarship.
 After that, he graduated Postgraduate Diploma with Distinction and the prestigious International Artist Diploma course there, earning the opportunity to make his debut recording of César Franck Symphonic Variations with the BBC Philharmonic Orchestra, which took place in November 2021 at the BBC MediaCityUK Studio in Salford.

 In 2018, Maxim won the RNCM’s most prestigious award, the Gold Medal and played in the Gold Medal Winners concert at Wigmore Hall in the Spring of 2019.

-He most recently won First Prize and Special Jury Mention at the 2019 Cantù International Piano and Orchestra Competition in Italy, Second Prize at the 2021 Delia Steinberg International Piano Competition in Madrid, Spain, Runner-up Prize at the Bromsgrove International Musicians Competition (United Kingdom, 2019), and Second Prize and the Royal Philharmonic Orchestra Prize at the prestigious 2019 Hastings International Piano Concerto Competition.
+In 2019, Maxim won First Prize and Special Jury Mention at the 29th Cantù International Piano and Orchestra Competition in Italy, and Second Prize and the Royal Philharmonic Orchestra Prize at the prestigious 15th Hastings International Piano Concerto Competition in the UK.

-In April 2020 Maxim has been named as an Artist of the Month of the Talent Unlimited Music Charity and in May won an Ian Fleming Award at the Help Musicians Postgraduate Awards.
+A year later, he was named an Artist of the Month by the Talent Unlimited International Music Charity, and in May 2020 he received the Ian Fleming Award at the annual Help Musicians Postgraduate Awards.

-Maxim has been a soloist of the St Petersburg House of Music since 2012 and has performed in prestigious venues across Russia, Italy, Spain, UK, Brazil, Israel and US, including Wigmore Hall, Bridgewater Hall and the Great Hall of the Moscow Conservatoire.
-He has performed internationally with orchestras including the St Petersburg State Academic Symphony Orchestra, Orchestra of the Teatro Carlo Felice, Royal Philharmonic Orchestra and The Hallé, among others.
+He has been a soloist of the St Petersburg House of Music since 2012 and has performed in prestigious venues across Russia, Italy, Spain, UK, Brazil, Israel and US, including Wigmore Hall, Bridgewater Hall, Auditorium Conciliazione in Rome and the Great Hall of the Moscow Tchaikovsky Conservatoire.

 Maxim has broadcast on Italian TV channels TG2 RAI and TGVercelli, and on BBC Radio 3.